dgamboa/writing-stage/wallet-tutorial-text.md

 ```

 ### Challenge

-In the last step, we discussed how a wallet is more like a keychain that holds keypairs representing an account address and the key to access it.
-We built a function that allowed us to generate a unique account and the corresponding phrase that works like a password for accessing the account.
-Now we need to connect with the Solana blockchain so we can fetch the account's balance, which at this point should be zero since we just created it.

 If you open the browser's console from the `/wallet` page, you'll notice a message that reads, "Balance functionality not implemented yet!".
 Navigate to `utils/index.ts` in your editor and follow the steps included as comments to finish writing the `refreshBalance` function.
 We include a description along with a link to the documentation you need to review in order to implement each line.
 The relevant code block is also included in [Listing 3.1](#listing-31-instructions-for-fetching-an-accounts-balance) below.